eddyerburgh/blog/_posts/2017-06-27-stub-$route-in-vue-unit-tests.md

 layout: post
 status: publish
 title: stub $route in Vue unit tests
-description: Learn how to stub dependencies in Vue unit tests.
-This tutorial walks through 2 different ways of passing stubs to dependencies in unit tests.
+description: Learn how to stub the $route in Vue unit tests.
+This tutorial walks through 4 ways of stubbing the vue-router $route object.
 disqus_id: 498
 categories:
 - Tutorials